Finding a Top Financial Advisor Firm in Augusta, Georgia

 Richard Young Associates, Ltd. is the first firm on our list, and it’s also the oldest.
 The firm has grown to serve more than 1,000 clients since its founding almost 50 years ago.
 All but around 150 of these clients are individuals without a high net worth; the other clients include high-net-worth individuals, pension/profit sharing plans, charitable organizations and corporations.
 In order to be a client of the firm, you need to have at least $50,000 invested among all of your accounts.

 The firm employs a small team of advisors.
-Among them are certifications including four certified financial planners (CFPs) and one certified public accountant (CPA).
+Among them are those holding certifications including Certified Financial Planner™ (CFP®) and certified public accountant (CPA).
 Richard Young Associates is a fee-only firm, which means that it avoids the conflicts of interest found at a fee-based firm.

 Portfolio management and financial planning are the firm’s core service offerings.
 The former typically comes in the form of the creation and implementation of an asset allocation strategy, while the latter usually involves retirement and tax planning.